kubukoz/blog/mdoc/asking-better-questions.md

 ## Complete

 A good example specifies everything that's necessary to replicate the issue on another person's computer.
-This includes version numbers of relevant components, imports, compiler flags, your OS type... and the exact steps to follow.
+This includes version numbers of relevant components, imports, compiler flags, your OS type... and **the exact steps to follow**.

 Ideally, your example will be self-contained enough that to reproduce the issue, the person reading the report should be able to **run a single command** and see the same result as you did.
 For example, a `nix run` call with a pinned [Nix Flake reference](https://blog.kubukoz.com/flakes-first-steps) is as complete as it gets.
-In the Scala ecosystem, recently it's been best practice to post [a scala-cli-compatible Gist](https://scala-cli.virtuslab.org/docs/cookbooks/gists/).
+In the Scala ecosystem, recently it's been best practice to post [a scala-cli Gist](https://scala-cli.virtuslab.org/docs/cookbooks/gists/).

 In case of open source projects, it can be very useful to write your reproduction in the style of a test case.
-For example:
+Perhaps something that looks like this:

 > When I do X, I see Y, but expect to see Z

-Even better - you can actually submit a draft Pull Request with **a failing test** that does that.
+If you want, you can actually submit a draft Pull Request with **a failing test** that does that.

 ## Minimal